acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 - ***Data Analyst***: Utilize data to answer questions and solve problems
 - ***Data Scientist***: Predicts the future based on past patterns and covers the what-ifs rather than what the day-to-day

-However, with the introduction of these tools, both data scientist and analysts find themself writing code even thought they are not software engineers and writing code isn't their top priority.
-Data engineers are good software engineers but they don't possessthe training on how the data is going to be used by the business users.
+However, with the introduction of these tools, both data scientists and analysts find themself writing code even thought they are not software engineers and writing code isn't their top priority.
+Data engineers are good software engineers but they don't possess the training on how the data is going to be used by the business users.

 <img src="images/analytics_engineering.png"  width="900" height="500">

-***Analytics Engineer*** is the role that tries to fill the gap: it introduces the food software engineering practices to the effort of data scientists and analysts.
+***Analytics Engineer*** is the role that tries to fill the gap; it introduces the good software engineering practices to the effort of data scientists and analysts.
 The analytics engineer may be exposed to the following tools:

 1. Data loading (Kafka, Nifi, etc)